VEuPathDB/service-mbio-wdk-oauth/README.md

 To access the deployed website, Traefik is used with a domain that resolves via DNS to locahost.
 See 'Deploying the Microbiome Stack' for instructions.

+If you do not already have a private key file for signing OAuth bearer tokens, see [the instructions here](https://github.com/VEuPathDB/OAuth2Server?tab=readme-ov-file#generating-private-keys-for-signing-bearer-tokens) to create the needed pkcs12 file.
+To build the code that creates the file you will need Java 11+ and Maven 3+.

 ## Building the WDK/OAuth Image

 1. Clone this repo.